bee-queue/bee-queue/README.md

 #### Queue#checkHealth([cb])

 Check the "health" of the queue.
-Returns a promise that resolves to the number of jobs in each state (`waiting`, `active`, `succeeded`, `failed`, `delayed`), and the newest job ID (if using the default ID behavior) in `newestJob`.
-You can periodically query the `newestJob` ID to estimate the job creation throughput, and can infer the job processing throughput by incorporating the `waiting` and `active` counts.
+Returns a promise that resolves to the number of jobs in each state (`waiting`, `active`, `succeeded`, `failed`, `delayed`), and the total number of jobs saved (with a default ID) in `newestJob`.
+You can periodically query `newestJob` to estimate the job creation throughput, and can infer the job processing throughput by incorporating the `waiting` and `active` counts.

 ```js
 const counts = await queue.checkHealth();